Six of Pentacles

 The card can suggest an imbalance.
 What you are giving out is not matching what you are receiving.
 This may refer to career or a relationship, and you need to correct this or move on.

-It may also refer to a balance that isn’t really a balance at all - a forced balance.
-Walking on eggshells to maintain peace or the avoidance of arguments for an easy life.
-Someone is overstepping boundaries or what is acceptable and there needs to be a return to a natural balance by calling it out, perhaps with proof or backup, but certainly by communicating the existence of boundaries and expected behavior.
+It may also refer to a balance that isn’t really a balance at all; a forced balance.
+Walking on eggshells to maintain peace or the avoidance of arguments for an easy life is toxic.
+Someone is overstepping boundaries or what is acceptable.
+Force a return to a natural balance by calling it out, perhaps with proof or backup, but certainly by communicating the existence of boundaries and expected behavior.

 Card Design Process

-The Rider-Waite-Smith card (showing a medieval rich man explicitly giving to beggars on the street) can feel a little archaic today given we no longer have feudalism but do have charities and welfare.
+The Rider-Waite-Smith card (showing a wealthy medieval man explicitly giving to street beggars) feels archaic today.
+We no longer operate under feudalism; we rely on structured charities and welfare.

 Instead, a divine aspect was chosen, and Eleos as the spirit of compassion was selected to represent giving with a more symbolic sensibility